dabolichin/dabolichin.github.io/src/pages/index.md

 As a Director of Engineering at Vinted I have:

-- Leaded the Engineering of Trust domain
+- Led the Engineering of Trust domain
 - Developed the high-level technical vision
 - Managed the delivery quality, risk, issues and blockers
 - Cultivated Continuous Learning and Improvement culture